 So who runs eFestivals?

 eFestivals was created early in 2000, having grown out of the Original Glastonbury Festival Website that preceded eFestivals by two years.
-Since January 2003, this website is owned and operated by NRG Internet Ltd of which eFestivals.co.uk.
+Since January 2003, this website is owned and operated by NRG Internet Ltd of which eFestivals.co.uk is a trading style.
 For the current list of staff & contributors please see here.

 eFestivals has a sister website - eGigs.co.uk - for your live music enjoyment all year round.